smcconaha/tic-tac-toe/pseudo.md

 # Tic-Tac-Toe PseudoCode
-playerTurn: determines whose turn it is
+playerTurn: used to track player turn

-    type: string
+playerXArr: array used to track player X moves
-    value: X or O
+playerOArr: array used to track player O moves

 winCriteria: array value used to assess if a player has won
     type: array